ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 related: false
 ---

 I've seen many international students strive to find a tech internship or research to do in the summer.
 However, we all know that it is harder for international students, and even harder for international freshman.
 Truth be told, although I am writing this, I haven't got an internship either.
-But I have got some interviews.
+However, I have got some interviews.
 Just a few.
 Three to be excact.
-But many people haven't got any interview even though they tried hard.
-So I feel like I am a bit better off.
+But many people haven't got any interview even though they tried hard, so I feel like I am a bit better off.
 I feel like I can help my friends.
-I guess if you are lucky, just a few tech interviews might be enough for you.
+I guess if you are lucky, just a few tech interviews might be enough.

-Throughout this post, I will tell you many things that I consider to be helpful and important.
+Throughout this post, I will tell you many things that I consider to be helpful.
 I will recommend you to do personal or group projects, take up a TA position, do hackathons or competitive programming, and other things.
 But you should always remember that what you do is not as important as how you think.
-Mindset is the most important thing here.
-It will help lead you to the right place, the right activity, and, if you are lucky, the freshman internship.
+Mindset and passion are the most important thing here.
+They will help lead you to the right place, the right activity, and, if you are lucky, the freshman internship.

 Read more about that [here][from-radon] and [here][from-kws] (link still broken).

 [from-radon]: { % post-url 2018-03-23-radon-told-me % }
 [from-kws]: kws

-Also, although I am trying to write for international freshmen, this applies to all freshmen, or all international students who are looking for their first tech internship.
-This guide is extremely subjective, and it is intended to be that way, partly because I believe that a subjective advice (like "you should go do hackathons") is more useful than no advice (like "good luck on the career fair").
+Also, although I am trying to write for international freshmen, this applies to all freshmen, and all international students who are looking for their first tech internship.
+This guide is subjective; it is intended to be that way, partly because I believe that a subjective advice (like "go do hackathons") is more useful than no advice (like "good luck on the career fair").

 ## Motivation

 Well, I will just assume that you want an internship.
 I don't know why.
 People have different reasons.
 My reason is that a senior pressured me to get one.
 Some of my friends feel, I guess, inferior when they are going for CS major and have nothing to do in the summer.
 (Well, this is Harvey Mudd so...)
 Most think they will learn a lot from the internship.
 They think it will be a good life experience.
 I believe few, but some, are doing it mainly for money.

 I will tell you this.
 I don't care why you want to do tech internship.
-I don't care how legit your reasons are.
+I don't care how coherent your reasons are.
 Just know that I want to help you.

 ## Zeroth Step: Know Where You Can Find Help

 Go to your school's career services.
-They will be able to help you.
+They will help you.
 You should ask for their walk-in hours if they have one.
 Ask them everything you want about career fair.
 Also ask them what you are supposed to ask.
-The career services, together with your school writing center, will be the place and the people who will help you proofread your resumes and cover letters.
+The career services, together with your school writing center, will be the place that will help you proofread your resumes and cover letters.
 It is very important to have people help you draft and read your resumes and cover letters, especially if you are an international student.

-There is also another resource I want to tell you.
+There is also another resource.
 It is the upperclassmen you admire.
 If you think someone is very good at CS, ask them for advice.
 If you think someone is doing a really cool project, ask them how they came up with it.
 Ask them to recommend you a learning path.
 If you follow their learning path, you can ask them for help!

-Also, of course you can ask me, but the best I can do is point you to people who are more helpful.
+Also, you can ask me, but the best I can do is point you to people who are more helpful.

 ## First Step: But what is a tech internship?

 You are applying for a software development internship.
 It's almost always software development.
 What does that mean?
-Well, it means you are writing a software with a small team using source control.
+It means you are writing a software with a small team using source control.

 Okay.
-Let's look at what what they are looking for.
-The list is ordered by increasing importance.
+Let's slowly look at what what they are looking for.
 (The list is subjective!)

-But first, let's first think about what they are not looking for:
+But before that, let's first think about what they are not looking for:
 - Enthusiasm in cooking.
 - How well you play skateboard.
 - The fact that you like to eat cookies.